Homage to the Barons Who

 Nothing is here about how the razing of SRO hotels to put up tax-subsidized housing for yuppies contributes to homelessness, or how the quest for height—really a quest for profits—gave Chicago a reputation for tall building at the cost of livability.
 Berger credits what many Chicagoans see as the Manhattanization of North Michigan Avenue to "an innovative spirit that from the beginning has been conducive to creativity and versatility in high-rise architecture"—especially developers' skill at cramming the maximum rentable space onto the minimum of land.

-One of the lessons (perhaps unintended) of They Built Chicago is that there is no money—or fame—in building for the working class.
+One of the lessons (perhaps unintended) of They Built Chicago is that there is neither money nor fame in building for the working class.
 Of the nearly four dozen men profiled, only one—Samuel Gross, whom Berger calls the most prolific housebuilder in Chicago history—catered to people of modest means.
 Gross sold 44,000 lots, 7,500 houses and founded 18 suburban villages by 1896.
 Berger recounts a few modern projects built west of Halsted but they were all housing for the middle class, usually subsidized, safely near enclaves such as hospitals or universities.

 Berger does not ask such questions, but he inadvertently suggests some answers.
 Chicago's recent innovations have been in marketing and engineering rather than design; Chicago buildings are getting bigger, in other words, but with rare exceptions they are not getting better.
 Cost-efficiency in the 1880s gave us the Monadnock Building; the same impulse in the 1960s gave us the glass box.
 Quality made a comeback in the 1980s, but at the price of dullness.